NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Doru.md

 abilities_mid:
   - name: ""
   - name: "Covetous of Secrets"
     desc: "  Dorus have a weakness for secrets, hoarding them like a miser hoards gold.
-A creature can tempt a doru with some bit of obscure knowledge the doru doesn't know or thinks they don't know.\nPresenting the hint of the secret is a single action, which has the concentrate and linguistic traits, and requires a skill check using Deception, Lore, or Performance (or some other appropriate skill determined by the GM) against the doru's Will DC.\nOn a success, the doru is [[Conditions/Fascinated|Fascinated]] for as long as the presenter draws out the explanation of the secret (spending 1 action each round doing so, to a maximum of 1 minute).
+A creature can tempt a doru with some bit of obscure knowledge the doru doesn't know or thinks they don't know.\n\nPresenting the hint of the secret is a single action, which has the concentrate and linguistic traits, and requires a skill check using Deception, Lore, or Performance (or some other appropriate skill determined by the GM) against the doru's Will DC.\n\nOn a success, the doru is [[Conditions/Fascinated|Fascinated]] for as long as the presenter draws out the explanation of the secret (spending 1 action each round doing so, to a maximum of 1 minute).
 On a critical success, the doru is fascinated for that duration plus 1 minute more as it ponders the implications of the secret.
 Regardless of the outcome, the doru is temporarily immune to that creature's attempts to present it with secrets for 1 day."

 attacks:
   - name: ""